 - Recency of Practice requirements.

-Membership with Audiology Australia is a requirement to provide government-funded audiological services such as via the:
+Clinical certification with Audiology Australia is a requirement to provide government-funded audiological services such as via the:

 - Office of Hearing Services’ Hearing Services Program;